 - Likewise, Edge’s Strict setting may interfere with how some sites behave, but will block the greatest number of trackers.
 Even the Basic setting will still block trackers used for cryptomining and fingerprinting.

 This is my favourite browser and the one I use personally.
-It is the best browser for privacy thus far in my opinion.
+It is the best browser for online privacy thus far in my opinion.
 Brave comes packed with a lot of privacy updates by default.

 - Open up the Brave browser main menu,